Rafayasad/Rafayasad/README.md

 ## Welcome to My GitHub Profile!

 As a JavaScript developer, I possess a comprehensive skill set in building dynamic and scalable web applications.
 With expertise in React, Next, React-native, Node js, and relational / non-relational databases.
-I am well-versed in the entire development process, from designing and implementing databases to creating intuitive user interfaces.
+I am well-versed in the
+development process, from designing and implementing databases to creating intuitive user interfaces.
 My proficiency extends to crafting efficient APIs, ensuring smooth server-side functionality, and delivering seamless front-end experiences.
 I am passionate about leveraging the power of these technologies to create innovative solutions that meet user needs and drive business success.